ros-workshop/course/ros-installation.md

 ## Installing ROS

-Once you have Ubuntu installed, follow the instructions for "Desktop - Full Install" on the ROS Wiki [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
-Once you've installed ROS, you should install Catkin tools with `sudo apt-get install python3-catkin-tools`.
+Once you have Ubuntu installed, follow the instructions for "Desktop - Full Install" on the ROS 2 Wiki [here](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Install-Binary.html).